Radioactive Waste Requirements

 - Dispose as radwaste all scintillation vials used with radioactive materials or used to do contamination surveys.

-- "Radioactive Hazardous Materials" labels for scintillation vials with NO activity should indicate “SWIPES”, do not indicate any isotope.
+- "Radioactive Hazardous Materials" labels for scintillation vials with NO activity should indicate “SWIPES”, do not indicate any radionuclide.

 - Collect small animal carcasses or animal tissues containing radioactive materials in poly bags and keep frozen.